kubevirt/kubevirt/docs/cluster-configuration.md

 ```

 ## Log verbosity
-Currently logging verbosity is only supported for Kubevirt.
+Currently, logging verbosity is only supported for Kubevirt.

 ### Kubevirt
 In order to define logging verbosity for Kubevirt, it's possible to define per-component (e.g. `virt-handler`,